-Windows parental control can block a website entirely, and we can’t access the website from the whole PC.
+Windows parental control can block a website entirely, and we can’t access the site from the whole PC.
 But, if we block websites with Google Chrome extensions, then the blocked websites can be accessed using another browser like IE or Firefox.
 But, if we have no other browser (than Google Chrome) on our PC, then extensions method is quite helpful.
 Some third-party applications like Ht-Employee Monitor can do the same thing for us.

 How to Block Websites on Google Chrome using Ht Employee Monitor

 ‘Ht Employee Monitor’ provides a professional level website filtering service.
-You can block websites by category and keywords.
+You can block sites by category and keywords.
 Or you can limit the access time on different social media sites and not work related sites.